EternityForest/barrel.css/README.md

 ## Utilities

+### .round-feathered

+Make an image smoothly fade out around the edges.

 ### .paper
 This object should have it's own background, it is like a popup you're going to put over something else.